Cryptoking28/MonisAgent/README.md

 2. Verify your version of node came with a new enough version of npm using `npm -v`.
 We require version 1.4.28 or newer, and recommend using the latest release.
 Read more about [upgrading npm here](#upgrading-npm).
-3. Install this module via `npm install monisagent` for the application you want to monitor.
+3. Install this module via `npm install @monisagent/beta-agent` for the application you want to monitor.
-4. Copy `monisagent.js` from `node_modules/monisagent` into the root directory of your application.
+4. Copy `monisagent.js` from `node_modules/@monisagent/beta-agent` into the root
+   directory of your application.
 5. Edit `monisagent.js` and replace `license_key`'s value with the license key for your account.
+Also replace `beta_token`'s value with the beta token we have emailed you.
-6. Add `require('monisagent');` as the first line of the app's main module.
+6. Add `require('@monisagent/beta-agent');` as the first line of the app's main module.

 If you wish to keep the configuration for the module separate from your application, the module will look for `monisagent.js` in the directory referenced